 TGah Editor: Change the paragraph below as follows (#3850, 3735, 3375, 3840):

+When the frame is a Short Data frame and the intended receiver has confirmed storing A3 and/or A4 as described in 9.42l (Header Compression procedure) then the DA and/or SA should not be present in either the A3 and/or A4 fields of the frame or in the DA and/of SA of the A-MSDU subframe header contained in the frame except when the DA and/or SA for the MSDU are different from the stored values.
 Addressing and forwarding of group addressed relay frames

 TGah Editor: Change the paragraphs below as follows (#3850, 3735, 3375, 3840):

-Group addressed MSDUs received from a local LLC sublayer at the MAC SAP of a relay-STA are forwarded via the WM to an AP to which it is associated, using either a 4-address frame format or an A-MSDU format.
+Group addressed MSDUs received from a local LLC sublayer at the MAC SAP of a relay-STA are forwarded via the WM to an AP to which it is associated, using either a 4-address frame format or an A-MSDU format except when the frame carrying the (A-)MSDUs is a Short Data frame for which header compression is used as described in 9.42l (Header Compression procedure).

 The addressing of the 4-address frame shall be as follows in this case: